 “All the power plant environments you the in the series – except for the ruined bits – were filmed at the Ignalina nuclear power plant (IAE),” said J. Špokas.
 “The firefighters driving towards the fire, the divers going into the pipes, the miners coming in to dig the shaft – it’s all here, as the atmosphere at IAE is unique, impossible to recreate anywhere else.
 However, it’s also a site of strategic importance for Lithuania, so filming there was not easy.”

 During the day, one can visit the IAE with a guided tour.
 It’s not easy to get into one, but anyone can try.
-J. Špokas also suggests seeing nuclear power plant control panel-simulator at the Visaginas training center – it’s identical to the one in Chernobyl and the IAE.
+J. Špokas also suggests seeing a nuclear power plant control panel-simulator at the Visaginas training center – it’s identical to the one in Chernobyl and the IAE.

 The set designers, the real one – for the training of power plant employees, made the one in the series.
 The simulator allowed the staging of various scenarios that may arise during the operation of the IAE, even an explosion.
 Today, visitors can even push the legendary emergency protection button AZ-5.

 “Seeing the IAE is much more interesting than visiting the real Chernobyl.
 Sure, the real spot is more authentic and emotionally impressive, but it’s only a ruin,” said J. Špokas.
 “At the IAE, you can really feel how big and complex a nuclear power plant is.
-Nothing else in Lithuania can match the sheer scale, importance and size you experience when you see the reactors and walk above them.”
+Nothing else in Lithuania can match the sheer scale, importance, and size you experience when you see the reactors and walk above them.”

 Chernobyl: some scenes actually filmed in Ukraine

 “Some scenes we could not film in Lithuania were filmed in Ukraine,” said J. Špokas.
-“The scene where the miners are encouraged to go to Chernobyl were filmed in Kiev, at the Nuclear Power Plants and Engineering Thermal Physics Department.
+“The scene where the miners are encouraged to go to Chernobyl was filmed in Kiev, at the Nuclear Power Plants and Engineering Thermal Physics Department.
 There was also the scene where the Belorussian scientists Ulana notices the increasing radiation background.
 Also, only in Kiev could we find some of the backgrounds of the size we needed for Moscow.”

 “In Kiev, we had the luxury of shooting Mi-8 helicopter scenes.
 There’s only two of them in Lithuania and they’re always on rescue duty, so they could be called away at any moment,” said J. Špokas.
-Overall, the filming in Ukraine took 20 12-hour shifts.
+Overall, filming in Ukraine took 20 12-hour shifts.

 “We also went to the Chernobyl zone to see how some of the old villages look like,” said J. Špokas.
 “However, it’s not a good place to film, it’s very remote and offers nothing you can’t find in Lithuania.
 It’s all abandoned, while we needed Pripyat to be alive.
 You can’t really stay in the Chernobyl zone for too long, the filming equipment is really sensitive to radiation.”

 However, if you were planning to visit Chernobyl in Lithuania, but were left with nothing else to do but re-watch the series at the airport terminal due to a disrupted flight, hit Skycop up!
-The Soviet era is in the past!
+The Soviet-era is in the past!
 The rights of air passengers are protected by Regulation (EC) 261/2004, which lays down rules for flight compensation.
 With Skycop , you can claim up to €600 for cancelled, delayed or overbooked flight.
 Back in the days of Chernobyl, that much money would have taken 4 months to earn!